matthaak/snow-runner/README.md

 -------
     $ node run.js YWRtaW46YWRtaW4=@demo001 demo.js

 In the above example, "YWRtaW46YWRtaW4=" is "admin:admin" encoded (without quotes) using Base64.

-Note for this example to work, you must first log into the demo001 instance and give the security_admin role to System Administrator.
+For it to work, you must first log into the demo001 instance and give the security_admin role to System Administrator.

+    $ node run.js YWRtaW46YWRtaW4=@demo001 --scope 'x_acme_testapp' demo.js

+The above example shows how to use the optional --scope parameter for Fuji and later instances.
+If --scope is not supplied, global scope is assumed.